William Alexander, Lord Stirling: Balance of War

-Stirling was released in a prisoner exchange, in return for governor Montfort Browne, and promoted to the rank of major general, and became one of Washington's most able and trusted generals.
+Stirling was released in a prisoner exchange, in return for governor of the Bahamas Montfort Browne, and promoted to the rank of major general, and became one of Washington's most able and trusted generals.
 Washington held him in such high regard that during the second Middlebrook encampment, he placed him, headquartered at the nearby Van Horne House, in command of the Continental Army for nearly two months, from December 21, 1778, when he left to meet with Congress in Philadelphia, until he returned about February 5, 1779.

 Throughout most of the war Stirling was considered to be third or fourth in rank behind General Washington.
 At the Battle of Trenton on December 26, 1776, he received the surrender of a Hessian auxiliary regiment.
 On June 26, 1777, at Metuchen, he awaited an attack, contrary to Washington's orders.
 His position was turned and his division defeated, losing two guns and a hundred fifty men in the Battle of Short Hills.
 Subsequent battles at Brandywine and Germantown in Pennsylvania during the campaign to defend the Patriot capital of Philadelphia and Monmouth in New Jersey, cemented his reputation for bravery and sound tactical judgment.